Base and superstructure

-In Marxist theory, society consists of two parts: the base (or substructure) and superstructure.
+In Marxist theory, societies consist of two parts: the base (or substructure) and superstructure.
 The base refers to the mode of production which includes the forces and relations of production (e.g. employer–employee work conditions, the technical division of labour, and property relations) into which people enter to produce the necessities and amenities of life.
-The superstructure refers to society's other relationships and ideas not directly relating to production including its culture, institutions, political power structures, roles, rituals, religion, media, and state.
+The superstructure refers to society's other relationships and ideas not directly relating to production including its culture, institutions, roles, rituals, religion, media, and state.
 The relation of the two parts is not strictly unidirectional.
 The superstructure can affect the base.
 However, the influence of the base is predominant.

 Model and qualification

 In developing Alexis de Tocqueville's observations, Marx identified civil society as the economic base and political society as the political superstructure.
 Marx postulated the essentials of the base–superstructure concept in his preface to A Contribution to the Critique of Political Economy (1859):

 Marx's "base determines superstructure" axiom, however, requires qualification: